SGL-UT/gnsstk/PYTHON.md

 Though effort has been taken to reduce the C++-feeling when using these Python classes, it is impossible to completely purify the library without creating severe maintenance problems.
-Thus, the user must be aware that the GPSTk is primarily a C++ library and some things may require unusual semantics.
-It is recommended that you avoid using some of these unusual classes, such as gpstk.cpp.vector_double (std::vector<double>) as much as a possible.
+Thus, the user must be aware that the GNSSTk is primarily a C++ library and some things may require unusual semantics.
+It is recommended that you avoid using some of these unusual classes, such as gnsstk.cpp.vector_double (std::vector<double>) as much as a possible.
 A much better replacement would be a numpy array.

-Example of how C++ GPSTk reads and prints a Rinex3Obs file:
+Example of how C++ GNSSTk reads and prints a Rinex3Obs file:

 	|  // Create the input file stream
 	| Rinex3ObsStream rin("rinex3obs_data.txt");